scytheStudio/SCodes/README.md

 In the case of barcodes scanning you will need to expose SBarcodeGenerator class.
 If you are using SCodes for this case, check our [QML Barcode Generator demo](https://github.com/scytheStudio/SCodes/blob/master/examples/QmlBarcodeGenerator/qml/GeneratorPage.qml) to do that easily!

+# About Scythe Studio
+SCodes project was developed and is maintained mainly by Scythe Studio company.
+We are an official Qt Service Partner and a provider of Qt Software Development services including:
+- Desktop applications development
+- Mobile applications development
+- Embedded systems development
+- Qt and C++ consulting
+- UI/UX designing

+Do not hesitate visting https://scythe-studio.com to discover our capabilities and learn more about Qt Software Development from [Scythe Studio Blog](https://scythe-studio.com/en/blog).